 Following an idea initiated and conceptualised by artist Mari Matsutoya, "Still Be Here" is collectively created with music producer Laurel Halo, award-winning choreographer and visual artist Darren Johnston, virtual artist LaTurbo Avedon and produced by digital artist Martin Sulzer.
 This project presents a unique arrival of aesthetics between the participating artists, in their search for the identity of Hatsune Miku.
 The performance / installation employs a collage methodology with user-generated lyrics, referencing many other contributors and countless online authors and creative commons users, whose works will be further interpreted and given new meaning.

 "Still Be Here" was in part developed at a residency at Metal this November 2015, and will travel to Donaufestival and the Barbican later in the year, after its premiere as a joint highlight of the CTM / transmediale 2016 festivals.

 Commissioned and produced by CTM Festival and transmediale, in collaboration with Donaufestival, the Barbican and Metal.

 This work features adaptations of Hatsune Miku, a character originally created and copyrighted by Crypton Future Media Inc. 2007.
 Hatsune Miku is licensed under a Creative Commons BY-NC.

-Heavy, mutilated strains of electronic music: Laurel Halo's productions are shapeshifting messes, moody and ecstatic, with flashes of rhythmic brilliance mediated by modal simplicity.
+Laurel Halo's productions are shapeshifting masses, moody and ecstatic, with flashes of rhythmic brilliance mediated by modal simplicity.